Deaconess is administering monoclonal antibody treatments and antiviral therapies

 All COVID treatments are available in very limited quantities nationwide.
 Our strict criteria for qualifying is based upon reducing hospitalizations from COVID-19, as full hospitals affect all patients who may need care.

 Due to the prevalence of the current SARS-CoV2 variant in our community, we are administering bebtelovimab, as it is the only monoclonal antibody treatment effective against this variant.
-This medication is given as an infusion treatment of mild-to-moderate COVID-19 in patients who are at high risk of progressing to severe COVID-19 and/or hospitalization.
+This medication is given as an injection treatment of mild-to-moderate COVID-19 in patients who are at high risk of progressing to severe COVID-19 and/or hospitalization.

 This FDA-approved medication is given as an infusion treatment of mild-to-moderate COVID-19 in patients who are at high risk of progressing to severe COVID-19 and/or hospitalization.

 This oral medication is available by prescription only, and is only available through certain retail pharmacies (not Deaconess).

 Due to extremely limited quantities, below are the criteria for these outpatient treatments:

 These treatments are NOT authorized for: